Korean: Language, Literature, Culture (including courses in English)

 • CAS LK 312: Sixth-Semester Korean

 Undergraduate Prerequisites: CASLK 311 or placement test results.
-Reading and discussing modern Korean texts in order to further develop reading, writing, listening, and speaking skills while enhancing the understanding of Korean culture.
+Continues from CASLK 311.
+Focuses on reading and discussing modern Korean texts to further develop reading, writing, listening, and speaking skills while enhancing the understanding of Korean culture and society.
 Effective Spring 2024, this course fulfills a single unit in each of the following BU Hub areas: Oral and/or Signed Communication, Teamwork/Collaboration.

 • Oral and/or Signed Communication